Kim Kardashian Advocates For Children’s Mental Health With Facebook Fundraiser

 If there’s one thing Kim Kardashian is passionate about it’s children.
-It’s not just her own that she cares about but children in general and nothing makes her happier than to see them succeed in life, which is why the mother of three debuted the launch of her very first fundraiser geared towards improving children’s mental health.
+It’s not just her own that she cares about but children in general, and nothing makes her happier than to see them succeed in life, which is why the mother of three debuted the launch of her very first fundraiser geared towards improving children’s mental health.

 On Wednesday, People reported that the Keeping Up With the Kardashians star set up her first fundraiser page on Facebook on Tuesday in tandem with the Child Mind Institute.
-The non-profit organization aims to better the lives of the many children across the globe who suffer from issues revolving around metal health and learning disabilities.
+The non-profit organization aims to better the lives of the many children across the globe who suffer from issues revolving around mental health and learning disabilities.

-Kim, 37, is no stranger when it comes to being aware of a child’s “physical and mental health” as she is a mother to North, 5, Saint, 2, and Chicago, six-months.
+Kim, 37, is no stranger when it comes to being aware of a child’s “physical and mental health” as she is a mother to North, 5; Saint, 2; and Chicago, 6 months.

 “As a mother of three, I think nothing is more important than my children’s health.
 This includes their physical and mental health.
 Over 17 million kids in the US struggle with a mental health or learning disorder like anxiety, ADHD, dyslexia or depression, making it hard for them to learn and succeed.
-Yet with proper diagnosis and treatment, these children can thrive,” she wrote on the fundraisers page.
+Yet with proper diagnosis and treatment, these children can thrive,” she wrote on the fundraiser’s page.

 Kim Kardashian West Launches Children's Mental Health Fundraiser: 'It Means a Lot to Me' https://t.co/WDtVqw9Hhs